newrelic-devrel/meetuptoolkit/README.md

 <details>
   <summary>How to Scope your Meetup</summary>
-  There are meetups that are very specific, focused around a particular framework or technology, such as Javascript and React, while there are more        general meetups that cater towards aspiring startup founders or Tech in General.
+  There are meetups that are very specific, focused around a particular framework or technology, such as Javascript and React, while there are more        general meetups that cater towards aspiring startup founders, or tech in general.
 Create a document that will shape the direction of the meetup moving forward.
 </details>

 - [ ] Create a Meetup Scoping Document
   - [ ] Define your target audience.
-  - [ ] Determine topics do you want to discuss in the meetup.
+  - [ ] Determine topics you want to discuss in the meetup.

 <details>
   <summary>Tips for Naming Meetups</summary>